sanjay7512/raj/README.md

-# i am a  student of cs brach and my
+# ramu is  my servent name